Anjaneya-Ghantimath/File-Organizer/README.md

 # Enhanced File Organizer Pro

-A Python tool and GUI application that organizes files in a target directory with advanced features like multiple organization modes, malware-suspicious file detection, comprehensive logging, and safe undo.
+A Python tool and GUI application that organizes files in a target directory with advanced features like multiple organization modes, malware-suspicious file detection, comprehensive logging, safe undo, and optional backups.

 ## Key Features

 - **Multiple Organization Modes**: Organize by `type`, `date`, `size`, or file `extension`
-- **Malware-Suspicious Detection**: Flags and quarantines suspicious files to a `Suspicious/` folder
+- **Malware-Suspicious Detection**: Flags and quarantines suspicious files to a `Suspicious/` folder with summaries
+- **Optional Backups**: Create a zip backup of the directory before organizing (GUI and CLI)
-- **Professional GUI**: Modern Tkinter GUI with progress, logs, and notifications
+- **Professional GUI**: Modern Tkinter GUI with progress, logs, notifications, and backup controls
 - **Dry Run Mode**: Preview all moves without changing files
 - **Undo Support**: Safely revert the last organization
 - **Sorting Options**: Sort processing order by `name`, `date`, or `size`, asc/desc
 - **Smart Conflict Resolution**: Auto-renames with numeric suffixes to avoid overwrites
 - **Comprehensive Logging**: Timestamped logs in `logs/` with INFO/WARNING/ERROR
+- **Quick Controls**: “Clear Logs” button and real-time security banner when suspicious files are found

 ## Organization Modes